Myke-Valadao/ID_tracking_global_reID_multi-ROI/README.md

 ## License

 This README documents a script that depends on third-party libraries.
 Please check each dependency’s license (e.g., Ultralytics, PyTorch, Torchvision, OpenCV).
-Your own code is under your chosen license (add a `LICENSE` file if needed).

 ---